Fisher DeBerry: Air Force football

 Air Force head coach Ken Hatfield hired DeBerry in 1980 as the quarterbacks coach.
 The next year, DeBerry was promoted to offensive coordinator.
 In 1982, Air Force posted an 8-5 record while averaging 30.4 points per game, and beat Vanderbilt in the 1982 Hall of Fame Classic.
 After the 1983 season, Hatfield left Air Force for Arkansas after the Falcons' 10-2 season and Independence Bowl victory.
 DeBerry was promoted to head coach.

 During DeBerry's tenure as head coach, Air Force won at least eight games 11 different seasons.
 DeBerry's first team, in 1984, was 8–4 and beat Virginia Tech in the 1984 Independence Bowl.
-The next year, the Falcons won 12 games, and were ranked as high as #4 nationally until a 28–21 loss at BYU.
+The next year, the Falcons won 12 games, and were ranked as high as No. 4 nationally until a 28–21 loss at BYU.
 In the final Associated Press poll, the Falcons ranked eighth.
 DeBerry coached the Falcons to three Western Athletic Conference championships: 1985, 1995, and 1998.
 The 1998 team went 12–1 for the first back-to-back 10-win seasons in school history and finished the season ranked 10th nationally.

 DeBerry's Falcons dominated the Commander-in-Chief's Trophy series contested yearly with arch rival military academies Army and Navy.
 Air Force won the trophy 14 times and shared it once in DeBerry's 21 seasons.
 However, DeBerry lost the AF-Navy game and, subsequently, the CIC trophy each of his last four years at Air Force.
 He was a combined 34–8 against the Black Knights and Midshipmen and is the most successful coach in service academy history.
 DeBerry led the Academy to 12 bowl games, in which he had a 6–6 record.

-Although DeBerry had been portrayed as a role model for most of his career, he came under fire for controversial racial remarks made he made in October 2005 after a 48–10 loss to Texas Christian University (TCU).
+Although DeBerry had been portrayed as a role model for most of his career, he came under fire for controversial racial remarks he made in October 2005 after a 48–10 loss to Texas Christian University (TCU).
 DeBerry said TCU "had a lot more Afro-American players than we did and they ran a lot faster than we did.
 Afro-American kids can run very well.
 That doesn't mean that Caucasian kids and other descents can't run, but it's very obvious to me that they run extremely well."
 Earlier that year, DeBerry had been criticized for a banner posted in the team's locker room that was interpreted by some as inappropriate religious proselytizing.

 On December 15, 2006, DeBerry announced his retirement.